Shenyou99/EC551_project/Software_part/README.md

 - Python 3.7
 - Tensorflow 1.X

+## Image Processing

 ## Start simple
-We have prepared a trained model file as `model/ckpt/model.ckpt`, so we can start program directly:
+We have prepared a trained model file as `model_new.h5`, so we can start program directly:

 1. Put a expression picture in `dataset/` .
    > example picture in `dataset/300` and  `dataset/720`